mozilla/overscripted/README.md

-## Overscripted Web: Data Analhysis in the Open
+## Overscripted Web: Data Analysis in the Open

 The Systems Research Group (SRG) at Mozilla have created and open sourced a data set of publicly available information that was collected by a November 2017 Web crawl.
 We want to empower the community to explore the unseen or otherwise not obvious series of JavaScript execution events that are triggered once a user visits a webpage, and all the first- and third-party events that are set in motion when people retrieve content.
 Some preliminary insights already uncovered from this data are illustrated in this [blog post](https://medium.com/firefox-context-graph/overscripted-digging-into-javascript-execution-at-scale-2ed508f21862).